 After an awesome home-cooked breakfast by the lady that runs our hotel, we went out to explore the city.
-When you’re just walking around on a Saturday afternoon in Amsterdam, what you see on a regular day here just seems so surreal, especially if you have been living in such a repressed society as Singapore for an extended period of time; There are stores that openly sell postcards with images that most websites would need a password to access, families walking through the Red-Light District with their children while near-naked prostitutes bump and grind in street-level windows next to them and sex stores selling some of the most mind-bogglingly graphic sexual paraphernalia imaginable!
-Obviously I didn’t want to come across as a creep so I tried not to take too many tasteless pictures, plus, some younger people in my family see this, so I’ll keep the photos low-key:
+When you’re just walking around on a Saturday afternoon in Amsterdam, what you see on a regular day here just seems so surreal, especially if you have been living in such a repressed society as Singapore for an extended period of time; There are stores that openly sell postcards with images that most websites would need a password to access, families walking through the Red-Light District with their children while near-naked prostitutes bump and grind in street-level windows next to them, and stores selling some of the most mind-boggling sexual paraphernalia imaginable!
+Obviously I didn’t want to come across as a creep so I tried not to take too many tasteless pictures, plus, some younger people in my family see this blog, so I’ll keep the photos low-key:

-After walking around and having a few beers again it was off to dinner.
+After walking around and having a few beers again it was off to dinner once more.
 The food was great again, but for some reason, maybe the staff were baked, a three course meal took over three and a half hours!
 However, there was plenty of entertainment visible from the dining table:

 Sunday, April 19, 2015